Guide to sightseeing and attractions what to do in the city of Liege, Belgium

 As you might have already acknowledged, Liège is like candy, especially for architecture lovers.

-I already mentioned examples like Santiago Calatrava’s filigree architecture at Liège-Guillemins rail station and Liege’s citadel from the 19th century.
+I mentioned examples like Santiago Calatrava’s filigree architecture at Liège-Guillemins rail station and Liege’s citadel from the 19th century.

 But I don’t want to withhold some of the prettiest buildings in Liège’s city center.
+Here’s what to see in Liege if you love architecture:

 Liège’s town hall